lorgam/spacecolon/README.md

 * `ENTER` to use the selected menu option.

 ## DEVELOPMENT
-Check the wiki for more info

-### Development options
-For debugging the project clone the repository and open the file index.html with your browser.
-If you want to use other options as generating distribution files or executing tests execute `npm install`.

-### Development options
+### Vagrant
+There is a vagrant machine ready to use, execute `vagrant up` on the root of the project and you can access the development version on `http://localhost:8080/`.
+The root of the project is mounted on the `/var/www/html` folder of the guest machine.

-#### Production version
+### Production version
 Execute `npm run build`, the distribution files are in the dist folder, either copy this files into your server or open index.html with your browser.
+You can also use the `dist` branch to get the distribution files.

-#### Testing
+### Testing
 Execute `npm run test`

 ## HISTORY